RobinHenrik/toitumise_jalgija/README.md

-See on meie programmeerimise kursuse projekti repo.
+See on meie programmeerimise kursuse projekti reposetoorium.